Questions About Vasectomy

 - What Does It Cost?

 Vasectomy is usually covered by insurance plans, and your cost is determined by your insurance company.
-If it is not covered for you, then your total fee is $940, which includes your follow-up test.
+If it is not covered for you, then your total cash fee is $1000, which includes your follow-up test.
 More on costs and billing

 - Is vasectomy a 'sure thing'?